dariogemo/UNIVR-SMDS/README.md

 When run, the main notebook will ask a list of 5 countries that the user want to analyze and predict GDP for the years 2010-2020.
 A complete set of the available nations to input can be found in the file [valid_nations.csv](https://github.com/dariogemo/UNIVR-SMDS/blob/main/valid_nations.csv), which only contains nations from the original dataset that don't have null values and don't lack any of the 17 macroeconomic factors.

 If the user doesn't give any input, the notebook will use the following list as the default nations to analyze: Finland, Sweden, Portugal, Algeria, Germany.
-The GDP components that are used are Import, Export, Manufacturing, Gross Capital.
+The GDP components that are used are construction, final consumption, government consumption and gross capital.

 For every nation, the notebook follows the following pipeline.
 Firstly some exporatory data analysis is performed on the datasets.
 Then, 6 models are created that are later used to predict the GDP values from 2010 to 2020, and lastly the results are confronted to retrieve the best model.
 In the end the user should end up with the best models at predicting the GDP of the selected nations.